Milbong, Queensland: History

 Blantyre Congregational Church at "One Eye" was completed about 1877, later being called the Waterview Congregational Church, before becoming known as Milbong Congregational Church.
 It was at 5 Milbong Road.
 The church building is still extant, but is now being used as a house.

 Milbong Lutheran Church (also known as St Luke's Lutheran Church) opened on 23 September 1885.
 A new church (built on the site of the original church) was opened on 10 April 1906, while the old church was removed to be use as a barn but was later burned down.
 The church closed in 1974 and the church building removed, but the cemetery remains.
-The church site and cemetery was on the Ispwich Boonah Road, but is now within the suburb of Roadvale.
+The church site and cemetery was on the Ipswich Boonah Road, but is now within the suburb of Roadvale.